 Our results are summarized in Tables \ref{tab:summary} and \ref{tab:lipschitz}.
 Surprisingly, when the noise is more heavy-tailed, less batches are required to achieve a near-optimal instance-independent regret.

 In summary, our main contributions are: \begin{itemize}[leftmargin=*] \item \textbf{Robust Batched Bandit Algorithms for Heavy-Tailed Rewards:} We develop batched bandit algorithms capable of handling heavy-tailed reward distributions, in both the finite-arm and the Lipschitz settings.
 This addresses a critical gap in the original motivation behind batched bandits --- real-world applications like clinical trials often exhibit heavy-tailed outcomes, yet prior work largely assumes light-tailed rewards.
 Our algorithms provide a principled solution to these underexplored problems. \item \textbf{Surprising Findings on Tail Heaviness and Communication Patterns.} Our analysis reveals key relationship between reward tail heaviness and optimal communication patterns in batched bandit learning, with surprising implications for both instance-independent and instance-dependent settings. \begin{itemize}[leftmargin=*] \item \textbf{Instance-independent Setting: A Counterintuitive Phenomenon.} We discover a counterintuitive result: as rewards become more heavy-tailed (i.e., as $\varepsilon$ decreases), \textbf{fewer communication batches are needed to achieve near-optimal regret.} This appears paradoxical at first glance -- since heavy-tailed rewards yield noisier, less informative samples, one might expect more frequent communication (and thus more adaptation opportunities) would be necessary.
 Yet, our analysis reveals the opposite.
 Increasing the number of batches fails to mitigate the inherent informational deficit caused by heavy tails; instead, the optimal response is to communicate less frequently.
-Remarkably, this phenomenon extends to Lipschitz bandits, where the interplay between reward sample information and the arm space's metric structure creates an even more nuanced relationship. \item \textbf{Instance-Dependent Setting: A Sharp Contrast.} In sharp contrast, the optimal communication pattern in the instance-dependent setting exhibits no dependence on the heavy-tail parameter $\varepsilon$. \end{itemize} \end{itemize}
+Remarkably, this phenomenon extends to Lipschitz bandits, where the interplay between reward sample information and the arm space's metric structure creates an even more nuanced relationship.